sharkwouter/vaporos-brewmaster/README.md

 Command line
 - bash-completion, for making it easier to use the commandline
+- lgogdownloader, a command line tool for downloading GOG games
+- Ice-steamos, a tool for adding roms to your Steam Library

+General additions
+- TRIM support for SSDs

 # Planned improvements

-- Add [Ice]() for installation of roms.
-- Bring back TRIM support for SSDs.
 - Bringing back the controller binds from old versions of VaporOS.
 - Automatic updates for packages specific to VaporOS.
 Currently security updates for the additional packages will have to be installed manually from the Debian repositories!
+- Init script for Ice-steamos, so it will automatically add your roms to your Steam library on boot.

 # How to install?